Your Ultimate Guide to Enjoying Fall Foliage in Stowe in 2026

 By midday, stop in town for lunch.
 Autumn menus highlight hearty soups, Vermont cheeses, and crisp ciders.
 Idletyme Brewery & Restaurant. is a local favorite, especially for their patio dining on a sunny fall afternoon.
 Their house-brewed beers pair beautifully with comforting dishes, making it a wonderful mid-day pause before your next adventure.

-A Culinary Highlight: Michael’s on the Hill
+A Culinary Highlight: Harrison’s

 ⸻